shane412/Personal-Catalog/README.md

 D. Policy - Can be displayed on touch screens around PPW department (accessible and convenient) - Possible for use in other departments as well

-1. We have broken into teams of two in order to start tackling the first major 3 parts of the project: Home/Sample Schedule section, Requirement section, and Recommended Courses section.
+1. We broke into teams of two in order to start tackling the first major 3 parts of the project: Home/Sample Schedule section, Requirement section, and Recommended Courses section.
 Our goal is to get content together and start playing around with the styling.
+2. The design came from a Bootstrap template that we simplified for this project.
+We wanted it to be basic to not distract from the content.
+3. Requirement -
+4. Recommended -
+5. Sample Schedule -